kjdev/nginx-auth-jwt/README.md

 JSON Web Token.
 By default, JWT is passed in the `Authorization` header as a [Bearer Token](https://datatracker.ietf.org/doc/html/rfc6750).
-JWT may be also passed as a cookie or a part of a query string:
+JWT may also be passed as a cookie or part of a query string:

 > ```
 > auth_jwt "closed site" token=$cookie_auth_token;